AmanJaiswal54/ChromeExtension_Practice/README.md

-1) How to connect popupJS, backgroundJS and contentScriptJS
+1) Connection between PopupJS, ContentScriptJS and BackgroundJS - How to exchange data between popupJS, backgroundJS and contentScriptJS
 2) Hello World
 3) Budget Manager
 4) HTML TO PDF